 For optimal health, microbial diversity in the gut is key.

-In a 2017 report, higher gut diversity was linked to slowed cancer growth in patients undergoing treatment.14 Plantarum in cultured vegetables, taken alongside the bacteria in a probiotic capsule, can provide even more benefits to the body.
+A recent study suggests good bacteria help fight cancer.14 Plantarum in cultured vegetables, taken alongside the bacteria in a probiotic capsule, can provide even more benefits to the body.

 One important secret to making really delicious yet medicinal cultured veggies is to use freshly harvested, organic, well-cleaned vegetables.
 After washing the veggies, spin them dry.
 Clean equipment is essential.
 Scald everything you use in very hot water.